sk2111/tech-docs/tech-docs/docs/tech/devops/Section 4/slide5.md

 :::tip[minkube]

-1. minikube comes with dashboard which you can use to visualize your deployments, pods, services etc.,
+1. minikube comes with dashboard which you can use to visualize your deployments , pods, services etc.,
 2. To access the dashboard, run `minikube dashboard` command in your terminal,

 :::